miaonaise/ABB-Summer-2017/README.md

 5. PythonOCC/Open CasCade
 These are the names of the free CAD softwares.

 The best software for achieving the aim is FreeCAD.
-By reading about it first you will realize why the others are worse.
-Things good to know before starting to read:
+PythonOCC itself can do more advanced things.
+Other softwares can be disregarded if the reader wants to save time.
+A little addition:
 - All softwares in the list have Python API for scripting geometry. (i.e. technically speaking, they are all capable of fulfilling the aim.
 I have only achieved the aim with FreeCAD.)
-- Only FreeCAD and PythonOCC has python as its "main" scripting language.
-The others have a different script language that runs with their GUI.
-This means it is much easier to script your geometry from scratch in python with FreeCAD and PythonOCC.
+- Only FreeCAD and PythonOCC has python as its default scripting language.
+The others have a different default scripting language that runs with their GUI.

+Also please contact me via e-mail if you have any suggestions on improving my documents.
+Thanks! julia970906@gmail.com

 --The End--